Salomon QST Lumen 98 Review

 Despite its width underfoot, the Lumen 98 moves quickly from one set of edges to the next.
 Generally speaking, any intermediate-to-advanced skier interested in learning to ski bumps is better off choosing a ski with much smaller measurements – smaller width, length, and turn radius – while they develop the movement pattern.
 But for a versatile ski, the Lumen 98 is by no means a bad choice to push into bumps for the first time.

-Should you buy the Salomon QST Lumen 98?
+Should You Buy the Salomon QST Lumen 98?

 Although the Lumen 98 likely isn't the best option in our lineup for advanced-to-expert skiers, it is a great choice if you are purchasing your first pair of skis or looking for an affordable upgrade to improve your technique and step out into ungroomed terrain.
 The Lumen 98 is a fun, agile, and responsive all-mountain ski that is accessible to folks still learning the art of skiing.
 It is an affordable bridge for the gap between groomed runs and the off-piste.
 Even though this ski is best suited for intermediates, that doesn't mean it's off the table for the more experienced crowd.
 If you're looking for an energetic ski that trends towards predictable at moderate speeds yet still allows you to play in the fluff, then the Lumen 98 is a great option.

-What Other Women's-All-Mountain-Skis Should You Consider?
+What Other Skis Should You Consider?